Principle 1: People

 Often considered the “holy grail” of an effective IT organization, IT’s strategic alignment with the rest of the business is no longer a nice-to-have, but rather a necessity in today’s digital marketplace.
 IT’s alignment with the rest of the organization hinges on five key components: cross-organization communication, IT-business strategic alignment, innovation, IT strategy and internal IT communication.

-Beginning with communication, it is important to note that truly World Class IT organizations do not solely rely on top-down messaging.
+Beginning with communication, it is important to note that true World Class IT organizations do not solely rely on top-down messaging.
 Rather, top performing organizations establish information channels at every level between IT and the rest of the business.
 When successfully implemented, IT is simply considered “part of the team” and less of a reactionary internal service provider.
 Looking inward into the IT organization itself, there must be robust lines of communication underpinning IT’s role as an internal strategic advisor and enabler.
 Some of the biggest challenges (communication or otherwise) within IT teams stem from artificial organizational barriers and getting mired in the technical details behind a plan.
 While not apanacea, rotating employees through IT departments and adopting Agile-style approaches to work are two approaches that can help address poor internal IT communication challenges.
-Mature internal and external (to the rest of the business) communication habits are hallmarks or any truly World Class IT organization.
+Mature internal and external (to the rest of the business) communication habits are hallmarks or any true World Class IT organization.

 In the midst of effective IT and Business Partnerships lies strategic alignment and innovation.
 Firstly, each party must have their own documented (and used) strategy to guide both daily and long term decision making.
 With established strategies in place IT and Business leaders can upgrade their conversations from tactical question exchanges to comprehensive collaborative sessions.
 IT’s role is to both follow and adjust to the direction the business is heading while providing subject matter expertise and driving decisions around technology investments made by both the Business and IT.
 In well functioning IT-Business Partnerships there is a healthy sense of co-dependence and trust that allows innovation to truly take root and grow.
 Without alignment around common goals and a sense of team innovation cannot thrive.
 In well functioning organizations the line (or wall) between IT is blurred and the strengths of each group underpin future success